-The powerful Kuribrong River has many waterfalls – below the Amaila Falls come Waiteur Falls (20 km downstream), Karowa Satowa Falls and Mona Falls (40 km), Embiparu Fall (80 km), Portage Falls (115 km).
+The powerful Kuribrong River has many waterfalls – below the Amaila Falls are Waiteur Falls (20 km downstream), Karowa Satowa Falls, and Mona Falls (40 km), Embiparu Fall (80 km), Portage Falls (115 km).
 But the most impressive by far is Amaila Falls.

-Here the immense power of water has carved a ridge in the hard sandstones of Roraima Formation.
+Here the immense power of water has carved a ridge in the hard sandstones of the Roraima Formation.
 The mighty stream is collected in this ridge and then it suddenly falls into the abyss.
 The mighty stream falls 60 m and thunders against giant blocks of sandstone and conglomerate.

 Kuriboring River here has formed a shady, misty gorge.
 After the main falls the stream flows down along a steep slope.
 Over the distance of some 3.5 km, the river drops for 365 m (including the falls).